-The 2023B Bonds (other than during a Fixed Rate Period) will be issued in Authorized Denominations equal to \$100,000 and any integral multiple of \$5,000 in excess of \$100,000.
-The 2023B Bonds are deliverable in fully registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the 2023B Bonds.
-Beneficial ownership interests in the 2023B Bonds will be recorded in book-entry only form in Authorized Denominations.
-Purchasers of the 2023B Bonds will not receive bonds representing their beneficial ownership in the 2023B Bonds, but will receive a credit balance on the books of the DTC Direct Participants or Indirect Participants (as such terms are defined herein).
-So long as Cede & Co. is the registered owner of the 2023B Bonds, principal of and interest on the 2023B Bonds will be paid to Cede & Co., as nominee of DTC, which will, in turn, remit such principal and interest to the Direct Participants and Indirect Participants for subsequent disbursement to the Beneficial Owners, as described herein.
-The 2023B will be transferable or exchangeable to another nominee of DTC or as otherwise described herein.
-So long as Cede & Co. is the registered owner of the 2023B Bonds, payments of principal and interest on the 2023B Bonds will be made directly by the Trustee under the Senior Indenture, as described herein.
-See "DESCRIPTION OF THE 2023B BONDS - Book-Entry Only System" herein.
+The 2023A Bonds are deliverable in fully registered form and, when issued, will be registered in the name of Cede & Co., as nominee of The Depository Trust Company, New York, New York ("DTC"), which will act as securities depository for the 2023A Bonds.
+Beneficial ownership interests in the 2023A Bonds will be recorded in book-entry only form in denominations of \$5,000 or any multiple thereof.
+Purchasers of the 2023A Bonds will not receive bonds representing their beneficial ownership in the 2023A Bonds, but will receive a credit balance on the books of their respective DTC Direct Participants or Indirect Participants (as such terms are defined herein).
+So long as Cede & Co. is the registered owner of the 2023A Bonds, principal of and interest on the 2023A Bonds will be paid to Cede & Co., as nominee of DTC, which will, in turn, remit such principal and interest to the Direct Participants and Indirect Participants for subsequent disbursement to the Beneficial Owners, as described herein.
+The 2023A Bonds will be transferable or exchangeable to another nominee of DTC or as otherwise described herein.
+So long as Cede & Co. is the registered owner of the 2023A Bonds, payments of principal and interest on the 2023A Bonds will be made directly by the Trustee under the Senior Indenture, as described herein.
+See "DESCRIPTION OF THE 2023A BONDS - Book-Entry Only System" herein.